What to Look For in a VPN in 2023

 ExpressVPN is our best VPN overall.
 It offers everything you might need from a VPN and then some.
 It’s fast (so it only slows you down slightly) and easy to use.
 ExpressVPN’s interface is pretty much just one big button to switch it on and off, with one other button to access the server menu.
 Simple, easy, and effective.

-The only real downside is that it’s one of the priciest VPNs on the market at $100 per year.
-It’s a steep price, but ExpressVPN is worth it, especially with the ability to connect up to five devices at the same time.
-It also comes with a 30-day money-back guarantee so that you can check it out at your leisure.
+The only real downside is that it's one of the priciest VPNs on the market, costing $116.95 a year.
+It's a steep price, but ExpressVPN is worth it, especially with the ability to connect up to five devices at the same time.
+It also comes with a 30-day money-back guarantee to check it out at your leisure.

 In short, ExpressVPN is just awesome.
 It’s fast, user-friendly, secure, has a VPN kill switch, and streams everything.